Harold Geller

-Harold Geller (1916–2005) was an Australian-born American conductor and composer.
+Harold Geller (1916–2005) was an Australian-American conductor and composer.

 Early life

 Harold Geller was born on February 23, 1916, in Sydney, Australia.

 Career

 Geller was a conductor for the Royal Philharmonic Orchestra in London.
 He subsequently composed music for films like Trio, Jungle Street, Fury at Smugglers' Bay and The Mistress.
 His music was also featured in Velvet, a Spanish television series, in 2014–2015.
 Harold Geller spent most of his career in Great Britain, giving hundreds of broadcasts for the BBC with his fourteen-piece orchestra in programmes such as 'Music While You Work' and 'Morning Music'.
 He composed many light orchestral pieces as well as a concerto for mandolin and orchestra featuring Hugo D'Alton (one of Britain's top mandolin players).
 He recorded an album conducting the Royal Philharmonic Orchestra entitled "Play For You" for Pye Records.
 During the 1970s, he worked for Chappell Music Publishers in London as a promotion man for their music and song catalogue.